MAD-SG/generative-ai-start-to-surrender/docs/book/chapter3_energy_based_model/sampling.md

 This simulation starts from a uniform distribution and converges to a Gaussian mixture, illustrating the effectiveness of Langevin dynamics in sampling from complex distributions.

-## Theoretical Basis of Dynamics-Based Probability Flow Models
+## Alternative Sampling Dynamics

 A question is that, why should we sample from $p(x)$ should follow LD ?
 Is there any other way?

-He we introduce various stochastic differential equations (SDEs) designed to generate the steady-state distribution $p(x) \propto e^{-U(x)}$.
-By learning the appropriate potential $U(x)$, these SDE-based methods can model the target distribution, making them suitable for generative tasks, optimization, and more.
+He we introduce various stochastic differential equations (SDEs) designed to generate the steady-state distribution $p(x) \propto e^{-E(x)}$.
+By learning the appropriate potential $E(x)$, these SDE-based methods can model the target distribution, making them suitable for generative tasks, optimization, and more.
 Below are common dynamics and SDE models:

 ### 1. Underdamped Langevin Dynamics